 There are a few ways to go about performing a needs or skills gap analysis for your employees, but here are a few methods you can use:

-- Review data from previous exit interviews.
-Get valuable insights into why your development initiatives may have failed in the past and how you can improve them in the future.
+- Review data from previous exit interviews — Get valuable insights into why your previous development initiatives may have failed and how you can improve them in the future.

-- Revise the core competencies listed in your current job descriptions.
-Are those qualifications still sufficient for the role, or do they need to be modified or added to in any way?
+- Revise the core competencies listed in your current job descriptions — Are those qualifications still sufficient for the role, or do they need to be modified or added to in any way to make your employee development program more relevant?

 3. Ask employees for feedback